TateDoherty/Excel-Projects/README.md

-Here is a list projects I have completed in Excel.
+Explore a collection of Excel projects highlighting my skills in extracting insights, analyzing data, and making informed decisions.

 ![](ExcelMovieImage.png)